SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/SECURITY_REQUIREMENTS.md

 This type of attack occurred when the perpetrator gains physical access to the location where the system is operating and tries to gain information stored in the system using his physical access.

-## Forgery Resistance
+# Forgery Resistance
 Is the propriety that ensures that the contents shared between entities cannot be forged by a third party trying to damage or harm the system or its users.
 In other words no one can try to forge content and send it in the name of another entities.

 ### This requirement is applied in the device, in the cloud, and in the database.

 Not addressing this requirement may lead to vulnerabilities explored by attacks such as:

-** Tampering: **
+## Tampering
 This type of attacks occurs when an attacker preforms physical modifications on the hardware where the software is implemented.

-** Reused IP Address Attack: **
+## Reused IP Address Attack
 In this attack some nods are made more attractive than others by tampering with the routing information, when arriving to the sinkhole node the  messages may be dropped or altered.

+# Tamper Detection
+Ensures all devices are physically secured, such that any tampering attempt is detected.

+*This requirement is applied were the information in the device.*

+Not addressing this requirement may lead to vulnerabilities explored by attacks such as:

-# Tampering Attacks
+## Tampering

-In this type of attack an attacker preforms physical modifications on the hardware where the software is implemented.
+Is when an attacker preforms physical modifications on the hardware where the software is implemented.

-## Definition

-This type of attack occurs whenever an unauthorized user has physical access to the device.
-When this access is realized, it is possible to loss, leakage, access or unintentionally disclose of the data or applications to unauthorized users, if the mobile devices are misplaced, lost or theft.

-## Attacker Powers

- * Sending high malicious traffic stream;
- * Huge messages to targeting mobile devices to make unused or reducing the capability;
- * Access and steal users confidential data.

-## Tampering Attacks Diagram